 #8 Salary management is among the most negatively evaluated areas.
 Public servants express dissatisfaction with salaries, finding them insufficient for maintaining their households.
 Addressing this issue is crucial for improving morale.
-The Civil Service Agency should work with the Ministry of Finance and the Government to review and enhance the salary system and salary levels.
+It is recommended that the Civil Service Agency works with the Government to review and enhance the salary system and salary levels.

 #9 Promotion and career advancement opportunities are critically evaluated.
 There are limited opportunities within institutions and the wider public service, while better opportunities exist outside the public service.
-The Civil Service Agency, along with other responsible institutions, should consider initiatives to enhance career mobility and growth prospects for public servants.
+The Civil Service Agency, along with other responsible institutions, should consider initiatives to 45 enhance career mobility and growth prospects for public servants.